-ABS surveys and other sources have shed some light on carers in Australia.
-By better understanding carers' characteristics and demographics, we are better able to provide advocacy and advice to support them.
+ABS surveys and other sources have shed light on carers in Australia.
+By better understanding carers' characteristics and demographics, we are better able to advocate on their behalf and provide advice to support them.

 Some quick statistics:

-- it is estimated that carers provided 1.32 billion hours of unpaid care in 2010, with productivity loss estimated at $6.5 billion
+- It is estimated that carers provided 1.9 billion hours of unpaid care in 2015

 Australian Bureau of Statistics (2018) Survey of Disability, Ageing and Carers.

 Deloitte Access Economics (2015) The Economic Value of Informal Care in Australia 2015.